cooper/ferret/doc/Keywords.md

 load <package_name>
 ```

 Explicitly indicates that a package should be loaded.

 Packages are loaded
 automatically simply by referencing their names, so `load` is **almost never
 required**.
 Its occasional use case is when a package should be loaded but is
-not actually referenced within the current file.
+not otherwise explicitly referenced.

 With normal autoloading, all requirements referenced anywhere with in the file
 are loaded before beginning the execution of the code within the file.
 When